 While enormous improvements in online infrastructure have been made, the internet is still not a constant or optimized presence.
 There are a myriad of obstacles obscuring online development.
 Perhaps the largest, according to Business Insider, is the ISP monopoly.
-Internet service providers operate without competition in many parts of the U.S., giving them little incentive to upgrade services or downgrade costs.
+Internet service providers operate without competition in many parts of the U.S., giving them little incentive to upgrade services or reduce costs.

 Cybersecurity is a real and increasing concern in the supply chain industry.
 The general rule is that, the more open a network is, the greater the risk for cyberattack.
 Restricting permissions and requiring password authentication are now musts for any organization looking to succeed in the 21st century.

 According to information security company Verisign, these attacks were less common but more serious in 2017 than in previous years.
-This variety of cyberattack can last for hours or even days - significant revenue loss in the warehouse supply chain.
+Still, a DDoS cyberattack can last for hours or even days, causing significant revenue loss in the warehouse supply chain.

 However, the internet is a fluid system — the more users on it, the slower it operates.
-Smarter software can track these times and figure out the optimum period to upload and download larger amounts of data, leaving the network less stressed and able to function better when workers need it most.
+Smarter software can track these times and figure out the optimum period to upload and download larger amounts of data, reducing network stress and streamlining functionality when workers need it most.

-With RFgen High Availability Distributed Solutions, the RFgen server stores the data securely should the ERP system connection fail or go down for scheduled maintenance.
+With RFgen High Availability Distributed Solutions, the RFgen server stores the data securely in the event of an ERP system connection fail or during scheduled maintenance.
 Once online connectivity is restored, the information will be uploaded to the ERP software from the RFgen server.
 Doing this allows the client to maintain large amounts of data during an offline blackout.

 Relying on only online systems leave your operations open to numerous risks — from a simple network error up to a serious cyber threat.
 On-premise software that is secure and designed to operate while offline can minimize downtime and ensure stable productivity around the clock.